franalvarez21/TowerOfPain/README.md

 ## Details

-Point pending so far:
+Nice to have (pending):
-- Better sound control
+- Better sound control (for emulation compatibility)
-- Better map and enemy spawning (currently uses a simple walker method)
+- Better map and enemy spawning (currently uses a simple walker method, could be better)
 - 15 out of 20 enemies are available (current code capacity is at 98%)

 ## Compilation log

 May 31, 2021

-Sketch uses 28192 bytes (98%) of program storage space.
+Sketch uses 28236 bytes (98%) of program storage space.
 Maximum is 28672 bytes.
 Global variables use 1522 bytes (59%) of dynamic memory, leaving 1038 bytes for local variables.
 Maximum is 2560 bytes.